-Address Place of
+ddress Place of Birth

-ace of Birth Dates of School Attendance Γ
+Dates of School Attendance

-of Athletic I Name of the Most Recent School or Program Attended
+Height/Weight of Athletic Name of the Most Recent School or Program Attended

 OPT-OUT NOTICE: If you DO NOT want the school or the district to disclose one or more of these categories of information relating to school-related activities, school publications and other school communication tools, or to military recruiters, officials of institutions of higher learning, or otherwise without your prior written consent, we ask that you notify the school principal in writing within 10 days of receipt of the Code of Student Conduct.
 Although OPT-OUT notification will be honored at any time during the school year, it is recommended that you alert the school within 10 days of receipt so that no information will be released to military recruiters, officials of institutions of higher learning, or otherwise relating to school-related activities, school publications and other school communication tools.